 - The Municipality will continue to develop the project budget based on: - 1.
 Safety to the public; - 2.
-Prior commitment of Council; - 3.
+Prior commitment of Council: - 3.
 Existing structural condition; - 4.
 Lack of physical capacity; - 5.
 Environmental/economic impact; and - 6.
-Monitored complaints received by staff or Council. - Structural conditions can be informed through condition information in the asset registry as well as replacement schedule in the AMP. - Economic impacts can be informed through the lifecycle cost analysis by asset category in the AMP. - The Municipality will look to improve on the project budget by developing a long-term capital budget for a minimum of 10 years and categorizing projects and costs by non-infrastructure solutions, renewal/rehabilitation, and replacement and disposal activities. - Report to Council regarding key asset management outcomes and trends to ensure Council is well informed in the decision making process. (see section 9) - The Municipality should look to formalize a corporate debt management policy that sets maximum allowable limits lower than those imposed by the province. - The County-Wide Committee made up of the four Perth County Municipalities should commit to meet at least once a year with a representative from the County of Perth to discuss potential projects that require co-operation from more than one jurisdiction.
-Ideally this meeting should take place before yearly budget season.
+Monitored complaints received by staff or Council. - Structural conditions can be informed through condition information in the asset registry as well as replacement schedule in the AMP. - Economic impacts can be informed through the lifecycle cost analysis by asset category in the AMP. - The Municipality will look to improve on the project budget by developing a long-term capital budget for a minimum of 10 years and categorizing projects and costs by non-infrastructure solutions, renewal/rehabilitation, and replacement and disposal activities. - Report to Council regarding key asset management outcomes and trends to ensure Council is well informed in the decision making process. (see section 9) - The Municipality should look to formalize a corporate debt management policy that sets maximum allowable limits lower than those imposed by the province.